zwk-app/SyncTimer/.github/ISSUE_TEMPLATE/bug_report.md

 ### Additional information
-*any other usefull information or screenshots*
+*any other useful information or screenshots*